Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): Concluding Remarks

 The approach and results developed here enable us to tackle open questions that go beyond the scope of this work.
-First, having considered calculi with non-collapsing non-determinism, we wish to explore whether our correct encoding can be modified to operate in a setting in which source and target languages implement \emph{collapsing} non-determinism.
-Second, we plan to investigate formal results of relative expressiveness that connect \lamrfail and the resource calculi in~\cite{DBLP:conf/birthday/BoudolL00,PaganiR10}.
-Third, we would like to study the effects of \emph{asynchronous communication} on source and target languages.
-In a nutshell, asynchrony amounts to equipping a language's semantics with mechanisms like buffers, which provide support for in-transit messages.
-In this respect, the asynchronous functional calculus with session-based concurrency and exceptions developed in~\cite{DBLP:journals/pacmpl/FowlerLMD19} could provide a head start.
-Finally, it would be insightful to establish \emph{full abstraction} as a correctness criterion for our translation of \lamrfail into \spi.
+We comment on some of them: \begin{itemize} \item It would be useful to investigate the \emph{relative expressiveness} of \lamrfail with respect to other resource calculi, such as those in~\cite{DBLP:conf/birthday/BoudolL00,PaganiR10}.
+Derived encodability (and non-encodability) results could potentially unlock transfer of reasoning techniques between different calculi. \item \revd{}{Besides transfer of techniques, one application of encodings between sequential and concurrent calculi is in the design of functional concurrent languages with advanced features.
+In this respect, it should be feasible to develop a variant of Wadler's GV~\cite{DBLP:conf/icfp/Wadler12} with non-determinism, resources, explicit failure, and session communication by exploiting our correct encodings from \lamrfail to \spi.}

+\item \revdaniele{It would be relevant to investigate \emph{decidability properties} of the intersection type systems for $\lamrfail$ and $ \lamrsharfail $.
+Our translation is proven correct under the assumption that we consider only well-formed $\lamrfail$-terms.
+The type assignment problem for intersection type systems is, in general, undecidable~\cite{DBLP:conf/popl/Leivant83}; it would be interesting to consider decidable fragments of intersection type systems via, for instance, ranking restrictions~\cite{DBLP:journals/tcs/Bakel95}.} \item It would be insightful to establish \emph{full abstraction} for our translation of \lamrfail into \spi.
 We choose not to consider it because, as argued in~\cite{DBLP:journals/mscs/GorlaN16}, full abstraction is not an informative criterion when it comes to an encoding's quality.
-Establishing full abstraction requires developing the behavioral theory of both \lamrfail and \spi, which is relevant and challenging in itself.
+Establishing full abstraction requires developing the behavioral theory of \lamrfail and \spi, which is relevant and challenging in itself. \end{itemize}